DannyS95/APIDomainer/readme.md

 * The project was configured by leveraging the [Symfony Framework](https://symfony.com/doc/current/index.html) and the [API Platform](https://api-platform.com/docs/distribution/).
 * Filtering relationships were left out of the capabilities configured in the project, but it is possible to filter and order a resource by any field available to that resource.
 * Simply run php bin/console list you will find all the commands there
+* I built this project for fun and self learning of the concepts mentioned in the project structure, as well as the opportunity to practise the use of frameworks.
+So it took unusually longer, for exploring possibility.

 <br>